 Regular Court Sessions

 Rosenberg Municipal Court has regular court on Tuesdays at 9:00 a.m.

-Bench trials are scheduled for the second Thursday of each month, and jury trials are scheduled for the third Thursday.
+Bench trials and jury trials are scheduled for the third Wednesday of each month.

 Show Cause Hearings are every second Tuesday of each month.

 Rosenberg Municipal Court Dockets